owen-kellie-smith/model-editor/README.md

 # model-editor

-A constrained editor for navigating and modifying large declarative models.
+A constrained editor for navigating and modifying large models encoded as declarative formulae, stored in XML.

-The editor is for models that are:
-- declarative text (XML),
-- highly interdependent,
-- large, and difficult to change safely at scale.

 The editor makes structural relationships explicit: variable dependencies, precedents, dependants, and diffs between model versions.